mozilla/addons-server/docs/topics/api.rst

 team`_, letting them know which Marketplace user account you would like to use for authentication.
 Changing this later will give problems accessing old data.

+The user account that is used **must** accept the Terms of Service for the marketplace by logging into the Marketplace, viewing the terms and accepting them.

+TODO: add in URL once https://bugzilla.mozilla.org/show_bug.cgi?id=772295 is done.

 Once you've got your token, you will need to ensure that the OAuth token is sent correctly in each request.